 What to Do If You’re Struggling With Monthly Payments During the Coronavirus

 The COVID-19 virus has ravaged both the world and our personal finances.
-Stay-at-home orders and the closure of non-essential businesses throughout the U.S. have led to pay cuts, job loss, and furloughs, leaving many consumers struggling to pay bills during the coronavirus.
+Stay-at-home orders and the closure of non-essential businesses throughout the U.S. have led to pay cuts, job loss, and furloughs, leaving many consumers struggling to pay bills or stretch their money during the coronavirus.
 Fortunately, many companies are providing assistance to customers facing hardship.

 What to Do If You Can’t Afford Monthly Payments